Microsoft targets $20 billion in annual cloud revenue by 2018

-SAN FRANCISCO, April 29 (Reuters) - Microsoft Corp is targeting $20 billion in annual revenue from its cloud-computing businesses by the end of fiscal 2018, Chief Executive Satya Nadella said on Wednesday, signaling a tripling of such revenue in three years.
+SAN FRANCISCO (Reuters) - Microsoft Corp is targeting $20 billion in annual revenue from its cloud-computing businesses by the end of fiscal 2018, Chief Executive Satya Nadella said on Wednesday, signaling a tripling of such revenue in three years.

 The world’s largest software company is one of the leaders in the cloud, essentially providing computing power and storage to customers through its network of data centers.